/Aristotl

 GuideTracking

-The completion rate benchmark for multi-location franchises
+The completion expectation for multi-location franchises

 Ready to put this into practice?